urbanjost/M_attr/README.md

 ## EXAMPLE PROGRAMS
 The included demo programs provide templates for the most common usage:

-- [demo1](test/default.f90) simple demo setting color
+- [default](test/default.f90) - simple demo setting color
-- [demo5](test/custom.f90)  how to add, delete, and replace attribute strings
+- [custom](test/custom.f90) - how to add, delete, and replace attribute strings
-- [demo9](test/mixed.f90)   multiple modes and mixed attributes
+- [mixed](test/mixed.f90) - multiple modes and mixed attributes

-- [demo6](test/dump.f90)    dump the dictionary.
+- [dump](test/dump.f90) - dump the dictionary.
 Intended for debugging but might be generally useful.

-- [demo7](test/functional.f90)  use attr(3f) instead of attr(3f) for a more functionally-oriented programming interface
+- [plain text](app/plain.f90) - a simple filter program that strips "raw mode" output back to plain text

-- [plain text](app/plain.f90)   a simple filter program that strips "raw mode" output back to plain text
+- [message](test/message.f90) - using pre-defined message prefixes of various types

-- [in color](app/light.f90) a filter program that displays a "raw mode" input file in color (or displays command line arguments).
+- [color](app/light.f90) - a filter program that displays a "raw mode" input file in color (or displays command line arguments).
 So you can read in a file generated in "raw" mode and display it in color, or use it for testing